 When communities integrate the needs of children and adults with disabilities and others with access and functional needs into their community-wide planning initiatives, they maximize resources, meet their obligations and strengthen their ability to prepare for, protect against, respond to, recover from and mitigate all hazards.

-- Guidance on Planning for Integration of Functional Needs Support Services in General Population Shelters (PDF 7.31MB TXT 467KB)
+- Guidance on Planning for Integration of Functional Needs Support Services in General Population Shelters (PDF and TXT)

 - Preparedness Resources for Individuals